TMatheo/SteamDL/README.md

 * 🕹️ You want to try some of these games before buying them. 😇 (Please buy them) 😇
 * 🤷 The game you want is no longer in your Steam library. 🤷

-<h3 align="center">‼️ Of course, we do not provide any support for pirated games and DLCs.
+<h3 align="center">‼️ Of course, we do not provide any kind of support for pirated games and DLCs.
 It is your responsibility if any of your content is not functional.‼️</h3>

 Use the `BLANK_README.md` to get started.